syncfusion-content/fileformat-docs/File-Formats/Presentation/Open-and-Save-PowerPoint-Presentation-in-WinUI.md

 {% endhighlight %}
 {% endtabs %}

-Step 7: Add a new action method **CreatePresentation** in MainPage.xaml.cs and include the below code snippet to **open an existing PowerPoint Presentation in WinUI UWP app**.
+Step 7: Add a new action method **OpenAndSavePresentation** in MainPage.xaml.cs and include the below code snippet to **open an existing PowerPoint Presentation in WinUI UWP app**.

 {% tabs %}
 {% highlight c# tabtitle="C#" %}